 Once you have selected your treatment(s), our doctors will review the answers you give regarding your condition.
 If they are satisfied that treatment is suitable for you, they will issue a private prescription for the requested medication.

-We then forward the prescription to our registered partner pharmacy who will then post the medication directly to you at your chosen delivery address.
+We then forward the prescription to who will then either post the medication directly to your chosen delivery address or prepare for your medication to be picked up at a time that suits you.
 Next day delivery is available.